 For example, it seemed to make the definition of insanity too broad, failing to take into account the impossibility of determining which acts were uncontrollable rather than merely uncontrolled, and also making it easier to fake insanity.
 The test was also criticized for being too narrow; like M'Naghten, the test seemed to exclude all but those totally unable to control their actions.
 Nevertheless, several states currently use this test along with the M'Naghten Rule to determine insanity, and the American Law Institute in its Model Penal Code definition of insanity adopted a modified version of it.

-If there's a chance that an insanity defense may apply to a particular crime, it's critical to have a qualified and experienced criminal defense attorney on the case as early as possible.
-As noted, these types of defenses often require medical confirmation that a defendant was legally insane at the time of the crime, which can be an uphill battle, but one that's worth exploring.
+As noted, insanity defenses often require medical confirmation that a defendant was legally insane at the time of the crime, which can be an uphill battle, but one that's worth exploring.
 After all, it could result in a finding of not guilty due to the inability to form criminal intent.
-These defenses can be complicated, so it's important to speak with an attorney to get your questions answered.
-Reach out to one near you today for a free case review.
+These defenses can be complicated, so it's important to discuss your case with a local criminal defense attorney to get your questions answered.